The Sellaronda ski circuit guide

 The whole route is about 44 km and can take 4–6 hours at a steady pace.
 Expect it to take longer if you stop for photos, a long lunch or encounter queues.
 Set off early to give yourself plenty of time, by 9–10am at the latest so you can complete the circuit and still have time to get back to your base.

-Which ski pass do you need?
+Which ski pass do you need to ski the Sellaronda?

 Buy a Dolomiti Superski pass, it covers the Sellaronda and the vast Dolomiti lift network.